kylegranger/Mumblepad/README.md

 Reference encrypted files are also included, along with key used and the original plaintext files.

-Each implementation may decrypt data from a different implementation, as long as same key and block size.
+Each of the four implementations may decrypt data from a different implementation, as long as same key and block size.